With inflation at an all-time high, you’re probably looking for ways to save money on groceries.

 - Ziplock Bags – These come in handy when you’re portioning out things like snacks or need to store items that will need to be cooked later.
 I prefer the store brand, but you can choose whatever works for you.

 - Glass storage containers – After working with a health coach, I tossed my plastic Tupperware.
 Not only do they stain and deteriorate easily, but they aren’t good for your health.
-Glass is a durable option that makes prepping and clean up easy.
+Glass is a durable option that makes prepping and cleaning up easy.
 Here’s the set that I purchased.

 - Vegetable spiralizer – I use this tool to spiralize my veggies and it’s one of my favorite kitchen tools that I’d recommend.
 It literally takes a few minutes and you have homemade hashbrowns, coleslaw, or whatever else your taste buds desire.
 We received this one as a wedding gift.